 in your next session?

 On this track, we have discussed several techniques for classroom management

-of ADD children.
-We discussed five key strategies for dealing with ADD
+of ADHD children.
+We discussed five key strategies for dealing with ADHD

 children in the classroom.
 Those five key strategies are 1.
 Thinking

 ADHD, 2.
 Crisp Behavior Management, 3.
 Prevention, 4.
 Dealing with Parents,